Literature

 The Trazegnies family actually existed in Hainaut, and the legend of the bigamist knight was told a long time before the writing of the novel.
 The reader is made weeping with this story of a pilgrim to the Holy Land who becomes a prisoner, believes that his wife is dead, becomes unintentionally a bigamist and is released of this accidental sin by his chevaleresque attitude.

-This novel was published last year by the medievalist Stéphanie Vincent, who had access to the five copies in illuminated manuscripts of the original edition, all made for the Duke and his entourage.
+This novel was published in 2011 by the medievalist Stéphanie Vincent, who had access to the five copies in illuminated manuscripts of the original edition, made in Antwerp or Bruges for the Duke and his entourage.

 1477 The Canterbury Tales printed by Caxton

-1998 SOLD for £ 4.6M including premium by Christie's
+1998 SOLD for £ 4.6M by Christie's

-He is a very important promoter of English literature, himself making numerous translations of secular texts.
+He is a very important promoter of English literature, himself making many translations of secular texts.
 He understands the cultural incentive of the printing press during a visit to Cologne in 1471.
 He immediately transfers a printing press to Bruges.
-Translated from French by Caxton and printed in Flanders in 1473, the Recuyell of the Historyes of Troye is the very first incunabula in the English language.
-A copy was sold for £ 1.08M including premium by Sotheby's on July 15, 2014.

-When Caxton returned to London in 1476, his new expertise was eagerly awaited.
-He instals a printing press in Westminster, the first of its kind in England.
+After his successful experience in Flanders, Caxton returned to London in 1476.
+His expertise in the new art of printing was eagerly awaited.
+He instals a press in Westminster, the first of its kind in England.

 His passion for English literature is heightened by this possibility of dissemination.
 He is a great admirer of Chaucer, which he publishes without resorting to sponsors.
 Chaucer's masterpiece, The Canterbury Tales, becomes in 1477 the first masterpiece of English printing.
 This achievement is all the more meritorious as Caxton later complained of the poor literary quality of the manuscript at his disposal.